Dash-Industry-Forum/Ingest/DASH-IF-Ingest.bs.md

    8. In case the timed metadata track is also signaled in the manifest, the
       @codecs string should be set to the 4cc code of the sample entry, e.g., "urim" for URIMetaSampleEntry.
 The contentType field should be set to "meta" and mimeType field to "application/mp4".
-Additonal supplemental or essential property descriptors may be used to further describe the content of the metadata track in the manifest.
+Additional supplemental or essential property descriptors may be used to further describe the content of the metadata track in the manifest.

 ## Requirements for Signaling and Conditioning Splice Points  ## {#interface-1-splicing}